-Dr. Jennifer Huynh Thi Anh Morrison
+Jennifer Huynh Thi Anh Morrison, Ph.D.

 Lecturer & Undergraduate Advisor

-Please print out and bring a CHANGE OR MAJOR/MINOR FORM at http://www.sjsu.edu/registrar/students/change_of_major/index.html to your advising appointment.
+- HOW TO BECOME A COMM MAJOR OR MINOR?
+Learn more about the program and the requirements to become a COMM major or minor at http://www.sjsu.edu/comm/docs/COMM_major_overview.pdf.
+Please print out and bring a CHANGE OR MAJOR/MINOR FORM and bring to your advising appointment.
 Please note that you need to attach an unofficial transcript, personal statement, graduation application, and minor graduation paperwork to your “90 units or more” change of major/minor form.
 You only need to attach an unofficial transcript if you are completing the “fewer than 90 units” change of major/minor form.

-STEP 3: WHERE TO FIND ME?
+STEP 4: WHERE TO FIND ME?
 My office is located in the Hugh Gillis Hall Room 201.
 Please use the campus map to locate Hugh Gillis Hall (HGH), http://www.sjsu.edu/parkingtransportationmaps/index.html.